What is a LIRP?

 Large amounts of cash sitting in individuals’ life insurance policies have always been a target for the government.

-The money in these accounts will continue to grow income tax-free, distribute tax-free income and at death, pass income tax-free to your family.
+The money in these accounts will continue to grow income tax-free, distribute tax-free income, and at death, pass income tax-free to your family.

 Depending on the type of life insurance policy you choose, you will have the following options.
 As mentioned earlier, you can use whole life, variable universal life, current assumption universal life, and indexed universal life insurance.

 - Insurance Company Investment Portfolio (whole life or current assumption UL) – Policyholders also have the opportunity to accumulate their cash value within the selected insurance company’s investment portfolio.
-Since insurance companies do largely manage risk, the return of these types of arrangements are usually safe, although modest.
+Since insurance companies do largely manage risk, the return of these types of arrangements is usually safe, although modest.
 The average return of these types of policies ranges between 2 and 4%.

 This is what Harold can expect in terms of tax-free income using an assumption of around 6% interest from age 66 until age 100: